gtopinio/elbnb-backend-128/README.md

 # Student Accommodation and Lodging System (STALS) - Backend Server

 An information system that allows users to search, get information, review, and report hotels, apartments, bed space, dormitories, and transient spaces in Los Banos.
+The web application can be accessed using this link: https://elbnb.netlify.app/

 ## Tech Stack